mahmoud/clastic/docs/tutorial-part2.rst

 .. note::

-   This document continues from where the first part left off.
+   This document continues from where the :doc:`first part <tutorial>` left off.
-   As in the first part, we proceed by building on the example application step by step.
+   As in the first part, we proceed by developing an example application step by step.
-   It would be helpful to the reader to code along and try out the various stages of the application.
+   We suggest that you code along and try out the various stages of the application.
    In this manner, completing it should take about an hour.